Auto Mechanic

 How dangerous is your job?
 Ever see anyone get trapped under a car or anything?

-Asked by KBB almost 12 years ago
+Asked by KBB over 12 years ago

 On a day to day basis, it is not too bad.
 Cuts, burns, sore backs, and bruises are normal.
 I have seen a few guys get hurt.
 We had a tech not pump the brakes on a Touareg after doing a brake job.
 He backed up and pinned a guy to a car.
 He suffered a broken arm.
 That is about the worst I have seen.
 If you work smart and safe( glasses, hearing protection) then the job is pretty safe.
 I find that sloppy mechanics generally get hurt more.